-When you’re planning on getting a pet, especially an American Bully, there is a definite need to understand how much of a responsibility the pet you are taking on is going to bring you.
+When you are planning on getting a pet, especially an American Bully, there is a definite need to understand how much of a responsibility the pet you are taking on is going to bring you.

-All domestic breeds have health problems and it’s important to understand the specific health concerns of an American Bully.
-When they present themselves, you are able to deal with the problems head on and not leave it up to the universe to decide whether your animal will get better.
+All domestic breeds have health problems, and it is important to understand the specific health concerns of an American Bully.
+When they present themselves, you can deal with the problems head on and not leave it up to the universe to decide whether your animal will get better.

 Below is a list of a few health problems to look out for, in order for your American Bully to live a long and healthy life:

 Because of the American Bully’s large weight and short stature, this can put extra strain on their elbows and hips.
 If you see your American Bully reacting in a way that indicates they are in pain, the best thing to do is take them to a doctor to do a full examination.

 Dysplasia of the hip and elbows often occurs alongside obesity in the American Bully breed.
 To be proactive, make sure your Bully is healthy and at its optimal weight to prevent possibility of developing dysplasia., especially if they are genetically prone.

 Many Bull breeds, including American Bully dogs and Pitbull’s are prone to heart disease.
 Although genetics cannot be changed, there are a few things you can do that can help.

 - Get them examined as a puppy to look for possible defects.